msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

   required: false
   type: list
 intent_commands:
-  description: Map of intents and [voice command templates](https://rhasspy.readthedocs.io/en/latest/training/#sentencesini).
+  description: Map of intent names and [voice command templates](https://rhasspy.readthedocs.io/en/latest/training/#sentencesini).
 This is where you specify [custom voice commands](#custom-voice-commands).
   required: false
   type: map
 intent_states:
-  description: Map of [intents and state names](#intent-state-names) for deciding when devices are "on", "open", etc.
+  description: Map of [intent and state names](#intent-state-names) for deciding when devices are "on", "open", etc.
   required: false
   type: map
 language: